-I’m just wondering what these panic attacks are doing to my body long-term and whether there’s any damage being caused by my heart rate going up to an unacceptable level during a panic attack.
+I’m just wondering what these panic attacks are doing to my body long-term and whether anxiety and chest pain can turn into heart attack.

 Any tips on lowering my heart rate during a panic attack?

-I try to tell myself that it’s ‘just anxiety’ and consciously relax my body, accepting the panic rush and try to float through it but I don’t know, it’s like my body isn’t convinced so that makes my brain unconvinced.
+I try to calm down during an anxiety attack by consciously relaxing my body, accepting the panic rush and try to float through it but I don’t know, it’s like my body isn’t convinced so that makes my brain unconvinced.

 Any advice for someone who feels like she is just beyond help?

 Eva’s response: Hey Missy!
 Thanks for trusting me with your question about your panic attack heart rate and ways you can lower it during a panic attack.